Translating Classical Buddhism to Modern English

 32. “What are eight things that lead to bad destinies?
 They are the eight wrong practices: wrong view, wrong intent, wrong speech, wrong action, wrong livelihood, wrong method, wrong mindfulness, and wrong samādhi.

 33. “What are eight things that lead to good destinies?
-They are the mundane right practices: right view, right intent, right speech, right action, right livelihood, right method, right mindfulness, and right samādhi.
+They are the mundane right practices: right view, right intention, right speech, right action, right livelihood, right method, right mindfulness, and right samādhi.

 34. “What are eight things that lead to Nirvāṇa?
-They are the noble eightfold path: right view, right intent, right speech, right action, right livelihood, right method, right mindfulness, and right samādhi.
+They are the noble eightfold path: right view, right intention, right speech, right action, right livelihood, right method, right mindfulness, and right samādhi.

 35. “Again, there are nine things that lead to bad destinies, nine things that lead to good destinies, and nine things that lead to Nirvāṇa.